 In addition to the information from the Aberdeen University above, Edgar reached the rank of Serjeant in the Gordon Highlanders 4th Battalion as number 3547, he was commissioned into the 5th Royal Scots Fusiliers as a 2nd Lieutenant on 13 August 1915, he was then promoted to Temporary Lieutenant on the 6 December 1915.
-There is no information at this time as to the cause of his accidental death.
+His death was caused when he was struck by a train as he crossed the railway line at the level crossing at Catterick Camp, North Yorkshire.
 He was later buried at Troon Cemetery, Ayrshire.

 In the 1881 and 1891 Census’s his family is shown as living in the village of Methlick, Aberdeenshire and his family consisted of the following:-

 - Father – George born c.1840 at Methlick – Occupation – Master Slater

 - Mother – Isabella born c.1845 at Fyvie

 - Brother – William S. born c.1864 at Methlick – Occupation – Slater Journeyman